Ear Infection Treatment in Rockwall, Forney & Wylie

 - A discharge of fluid, pus or bloody discharge from the ear

-Ear Infection Treatments for Otitis Media (Middle Ear Infection)
+Ear Infection Treatment for Otitis Media (Middle Ear Infection)

-Otitis media may be treated with therapies including:
+Otitis media in children and adults may be treated with therapies including:

 - Applying a warm compress and taking acetaminophen to reduce pain